yita0101/Wartlock/README.md

 > Beta Notice: Wartlock is currently in its beta phase.
 Some security features are still in development, and the wallet is not yet fully audited.
 Use it at your own risk.

+> **Warning: Light mode is currently non-functional.
+Please avoid using it until the next update, which will include fixes.**

 ## Features
 - User-Friendly Interface – Simple and intuitive design for easy navigation.
 - Secure Key Management – Your private keys remain under your control.